NERDS Conference

 How to Submit Your Abstract

 Anyone who teaches at EFSC is eligible to present.
-Submit your abstract in a WORD document via email to nerds@easternflorida.edu by Thursday, March 6, 2025.
+Abstracts were to be submitted in a WORD document via email to nerds@easternflorida.edu by the extended deadline of Thursday, March 27, 2025.
 Applicants will receive suggested revisions and feedback following that, with more symposium details and presenter logistics provided via email.

 All abstract submissions must include the following in your Word document: